Student Fees, Fines, and Charges

 All student fees and charges shall be adopted by the Board.
 The fees shall remain in place until modified or removed by Board resolution.
 All student fees adopted by the Board shall be used for the purposes set forth in the motion and shall not be spent for any other purpose.

 When publicizing any information concerning any fee authorized to be collected by this policy, the school shall specify whether the fee is voluntary or mandatory and the specific activity from which the student will be excluded if the fee is not paid.

 Among the fees which the Board may authorize are the following:

-It is expected that students shall return textbooks and library resources to the school in good condition except for ordinary wear.
-Students shall be assessed fines for lost, damaged or defaced books (including those checked out from the library), materials or equipment.
+It is expected that students shall return resources to the school in good condition except for ordinary wear.
+Students shall be assessed fines for lost, damaged or defaced resources (including those checked out from the library), materials or equipment.
 The fines will be for the amount of the loss.
-In computing a fine, 20 percent of the original cost of a book or library resource will be deducted for each year it has been used.
+In computing, a fine, 20 percent of the original cost of a book or library resource will be deducted for each year it has been used.